marcw/libpoller/README.md

 ## What is it?

-Poller's job is to monitor http application by submitting GET requests to URL you define in a config file.
+Poller's job is to monitor http applications by submitting GET requests to URL you define in a config file.
 These URLs are called "Checks".

-Once a check is done, the result is sent to one or many backend of your choice.
+Once a check is done, the result is sent to one or many backends of your choice.

-Current supported backend are stdout, syslog, [librato](http://metrics.librato.com/) and [statsd](://github.com/etsy/statsd).
+Current supported backends are stdout, syslog, [librato](http://metrics.librato.com/) and [statsd](://github.com/etsy/statsd).

 ## How to build/install it

-As the software is alpha now, I'll assume that you know how to build go softwares.
+As the software is alpha now, I'll assume that you know how to build Go softwares.
 For the others, I'll try to provide binaries soon enough once stability has been proven for 1 check to 1000s of checks.

-If you want to run it on heroku, I've made a sample repository for that available here:
+If you want to run it on heroku, I've made a sample repository for that matter, available there:
 [https://github.com/marcw/poller-heroku](https://github.com/marcw/poller-heroku)

 ## How to configure it

-Configuration is done is a json file (for now).
+Configuration is done is a json file.
 A sample configuration file looks like this:

     {